6 Innovation & Idea Management Software (2025 Comparison)

 Badges & Rewards

-As we’ve alluded to above, we’ve been careful to add features that acknowledge and reward employees for their contributions to projects; this helps employees feel valued and encourages ongoing employee engagement to support a strong innovation community.
+We’ve built features that recognize and reward employees for their project contributions — helping them feel valued and driving ongoing employee engagement that strengthens our innovation community.

 Badges in InnovationCast: Account badges, Challenge badges, Idea badges, Comment badges